-I, designate the following person as my health care representative to make any and all health care decisions for me acting in my best interest, in the event that I become incapable of making or communicating health care decisions.
+become incapable of making or communicating health care decisions.
+Relationship

-Name Relationship

-Street Home Tel:
+Sti reet Home Tel:

-City State Zip
+Cit ty State Zip

-Cell # : Work Tel:
+Ce ell # : Work Tel:

-If the person I have named above is unable or unwilling to act as my health care representative, I hereby designate the following person(s) to do so, in the order named:
+• ve named above is unable or unwilling to act as my health care nereby designate the following person(s) to do so, in the order named:

 1. Name Relationship

 Street Home Tel:

 City State Zip

 Cell # : Work Tel:

 2. Name Relationship

 Street Home Tel:

 City State Zip

 Cell # : Work Tel:

-SPECIFIC DIRECTIONS: Please initial the statement below that best expresses your wishes:

-My health care representative is authorized to direct that artificially provided fluids and nutrition, such as by feeding tube or IV infusion, be withheld or withdrawn.

-My health care representative does not have this authority, and I direct that artificially provided fluids and nutrition be provided to preserve my life, to the extent medically appropriate.
+My health of and nutrition.
+My health of TIONS: Please initial the statement below that best expresses your wishes are representative is authorized to direct that artificially provided fluids in, such as by feeding tube or IV infusion, be withheld or withdrawn. are representative does not have this authority, and I direct that artificially ids and nutrition be provided to preserve my life, to the extent medically